bcorporaal/Bentobox/readme.md

 0.2.3 - Improved readme<br>
 0.2.4 - Update demo link<br>
 0.3.0 - Restructered HTML to use CSS Grid and small fixes<br>
-0.3.1 - Quick fixes for a number of themes
+0.3.1 - Quick fixes for a number of themes<br>
+0.4.0 - Updated for Kirby 3

 ## Ideas